erikhyrkas/snakes/README.md

 python data_generator.py
 ```

+NOTE: I did very minimal curation on the data after generation.
+I relied mostly on some search and replaces and the
+grammar checker built into PyCharm.
+I didn't scan for offensive material or inaccuracies and entirely relied on the
+Llama 3.1's guardrails to not be offensive.
+I curated the list of english words, wiki topics, and dates, but I'm sure
+that I missed important items.
+I'm human and had limited time.
+I used a popular chatbot to get lists and then manually
+filtered them down, but there were a few thousand things to look at.
+I generally avoided politics and religion, but it
+would not shock me if some crept in.
+I also attempted to balance identity and heritage, but I'm sure that my own
+background impacted that.
+I'm simply not aware of all cultures, identities, and backgrounds, and I'm not really
+qualified to balance that data perfectly.

 ## Train

 Depending on how much GPU you have or whether you are using a CPU, you might want to tweak the training sequence length